jennalwise/jennalwise.github.io/_pages/projects.md

 I make advancements in gradual verification by taking a holistic approach to research; that is, I explore new techniques, designs, and features using mathematical formalizations, theories, and proofs, user studies, and through engineering and building related tools.

-So, I am current pursing the following research projects in gradual verification that span PL theory, SE (empirical SE and engineering tools), HCI, and CS education.
+So, I am currently pursing the following research projects in gradual verification that span PL theory, SE (empirical SE and engineering tools), HCI, and CS education.

 **Note,** I am open to pursing new projects in gradual verification, formal methods, programming languages, and software engineering.
 Email me to chat further.